equalitie/ouinet/README.md

     hard-wired, customizable in the future) *request router configuration*.
     For instance, if one points the browser to a web page which it is not yet in the distributed cache, then the client shall forward the request to the injector.
-On success, the injector will (A) send the content back to the client and (B) seed the content to the cache.
-The client will also seed the content (along with parts of the cache index).
+On success, (A) the injector will fetch, sign and send the content back to the client and (B) the client will seed the content to the cache.

   - Other information about the cache index is shown next.